Coliform in Drinking Water

 The water can be treated using chlorine, ultraviolet treatment system or ozone, all of which act to kill or inactivate E. coli.
 Systems using surface water sources are required to disinfect to ensure that all bacterial contamination is inactivated, such as E. coli.
 Chlorination does not guarantee removal of bacteria from drinking water.

-If you think you have coliform in your drinking water, contact one of our specialists to discuss your options.
+If you think you have coliform in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options